Alpha-Lactalbumin

 3/5 Evidence Score

-Active Compound Alpha-lactalbumin (α-LAC) — major whey protein fraction; 14.2 kDa Ca2+-binding protein.
-Distinguishing feature: TRYPTOPHAN content ~5.9% (vs ~1-2% in typical proteins) — HIGHEST tryptophan:LNAA ratio of any natural protein source
+Active Compound Alpha-lactalbumin (alpha-LAC); 14.2 kDa Ca2+-binding whey protein fraction; tryptophan ~5.9% (vs ~1–2% in typical proteins), highest tryptophan:LNAA ratio of any natural protein.

 Benefits

-Mood improvement and reduced cortisol in stress-vulnerable individuals (Markus 2000)
+Improved mood and reduced cortisol in stress-vulnerable adults

-Alpha-lactalbumin is rich in essential amino acids and BCAAs (especially leucine) — supporting muscle protein synthesis comparable to whey.
-PROVIDES BOTH MPS BENEFITS AND TRYPTOPHAN BENEFITS — useful for athletes wanting recovery + sleep/mood support.
-Less comprehensively studied than standard whey for hypertrophy outcomes but mechanistically equivalent for muscle building.
+Alpha-lactalbumin is rich in essential amino acids and BCAAs (especially leucine), supporting muscle protein synthesis comparable to whey protein.
+Practical advantage: provides both muscle-building benefits and tryptophan-mediated mood/sleep support — useful for athletes wanting recovery plus sleep quality.
+Less comprehensively studied than standard whey for hypertrophy outcomes, but fundamentally equivalent for muscle building purposes.

-Pre-sleep ingestion of alpha-lactalbumin may enhance overnight energy expenditure and improve satiety and body composition — though human evidence in this domain is preliminary.
-Combined sleep + metabolism effects may be relevant to weight management approaches that emphasize protein timing.
+Pre-sleep ingestion of alpha-lactalbumin may enhance overnight energy expenditure and improve satiety the following day.
+Human evidence in this domain is preliminary.
+Combined sleep and metabolism effects may be relevant for weight management approaches that emphasize protein timing — but don't expect dramatic body composition effects from this strategy specifically.
+The sleep and mood benefits are better-evidenced reasons to use alpha-lactalbumin in the evening.

 Mechanism of action